CenturyLinkCloud/Cyclops/README.md

 - Fixed anchor links in button dropdown
 - Back to Top button on Cyclops documentation pages (lower right of the page)
 - The "Kitchen Sink": A single page that displays all styles and components for quick testing purposes.
+- Fixed a bug where the tick marks were on the wrong side of the slider
+- Allow button tags to be used in action-toolbar in addition to a tags.

 --------------------------------------------------------------------------------